General Dental Informtion

 Toothache or hypersensitivity: The gum’s removal from the tooth surface causes hypersensitivity when eating or drinking hot or cold foods and liquids.

-Halitosis: People who suffer from jawbone recession may pull their teeth from the root while biting.
-This is the most advanced stage of gum disease, called chronic periodontal disease.
+Halitosis: While biting, those suffering from jawbone recession may pull their teeth from the root.
+This is the most advanced stage of gum disease, classified as “chronic periodontal disease”.

 Important points for preventing periodontal are as follows: